lief-project/LIEF/doc/sphinx/formats/android/oat/index.rst

 ----

-Android OAT files are essentially ELF and LIEF exposes specific API for them.
-You can checkout the tutorial :ref:`Android Formats <tuto-android-formats>` for more details.
+Android OAT files are essentially ELF files, and LIEF exposes a specific API for them.
+You can check out the :ref:`Android Formats <tuto-android-formats>` tutorial for more details.